 The queens Bombus terrestris and B. lucorum are usually the first to emerge in the spring.
 B. terrestris queens are the largest bumblebees we have in the UK.
 It is fairly easy to differentiate between B. terrestris and B. lucorum queens -

 The workers of both species look like smaller versions of the lucorum queen.
 See the worker above.
 They are almost impossible to tell apart without dissection.
 The size range can vary quite a lot, but usually the smaller workers are from the earliest laid eggs.
 Bombus lucorum workers weight range from 0.04 - 0.32 g and the queens from 0.46 - 0.70 g; B. terrestris workers range from 0.05 g - 0.40 g.

-The males have a many more yellow hairs (see the photograph near the bottom of the page), and a distinctive yellow nose.
+The males have a many more yellow hairs (see the photograph near the bottom of the page and above), and a distinctive yellow nose.
 The first yellow band may be longer, and the tail ranges from white to buff in B. terrestris males.
 Of course they do not usually emerge until about August.

 Both of these species make their nests in the ground, usually in old mouse or vole nests, and in the U. K. preferably facing south to keep the nest warm, though B. terrestris tends to prefer shadier sites.